 There is no reason not to visit this place - the scenic hills, natural beauty, the lakes, the hospitable people all make this place worth visiting and exploring.

 The place looks even more picturesque during the winter months.
 Such is the result of an unexplained combination of nature and weather.
 So, if you are planning a trip to Sirmaur, make sure you are booking your tickets in the very starting months of winter.

 Sirmaur was initially an independent kingdom of India and is believed to be founded in the 1090s by Raja Rasaloo of Jaisalmer.
 Apparently, this place was named after one of the ancestors of the King who also had the same name, that is, Sirmaur.

 During the British Raj, Sirmaur also became an 11-Gun-Salute princely state of British India, it was also known as Nahan after its main city.

-4. Haripur Dhar.
 Haripur Dhar mountain is one of the mystical mountains consisting of the temple of Maa Bhangayani on the hilltop.
 If adventure is what you really seek then you shouldn't miss out on this opportunity.

-By Air.
 The nearest airport to Siramaur district is Dehradun Airport aka Jolly Grant Airport.
 It is suggested to take connecting flights from Delhi and Chandigarh to reach here.
 After reaching the airport, you can take a bus or book a cab to reach the Sirmaur district.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here